UKPLab/framenet-tools/README.md

 A summarization of the SRL process.
 Provides functionality to find Frame Evoking Elements in raw text and predict their corresponding frames.
+Furthermore possible spans of roles can be found and assigned.
-Models can be trained either on given files or on any annotated file in CoNLL format.
+Models can be trained either on the given files or on any annotated file in a supported format (For more information look at the section formats).
 - Based on (and using) [pyfn][1]

 ## Installation